Encoder-Only Image Registration: Experiments Results

 \subsubsection{HippocampusMR Dataset}

-The HippocampusMR dataset \cite{simpson2019large} focuses on hippocampus MR image registration across subjects, including healthy adults and adults with non-affective psychotic disorders, as part of the Learn2Reg 2020 challenge.
-We split the dataset into training, validation, and testing sets with 200, 20, and 40 samples, respectively.
-All images are preprocessed to a resolution of $64 \times 64 \times 64$ voxels with a spacing of $1 \times 1 \times 1$ mm$^3$.
+The HippocampusMR dataset \cite{simpson2019large} focuses on inter-subject hippocampus MR registration and was part of the Learn2Reg 2020 challenge.
+We split the data into 200 training, 20 validation, and 40 test subjects.
+All images are preprocessed to $64 \times 64 \times 64$ with isotropic $1 \times 1 \times 1$ mm³ spacing.